dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 ## Tests

 The final aspect that our basic application contains is its test suite.
 Dojo 2 is designed to ensure that errors are either not possible or easily detected, but tests are still required to verify business logic and ensure the application's components work together as expected.
 Dojo 2 leverages the [Intern](http://theintern.io) testing framework to provide its testing capabilities.
 Intern supports several testing strategies including unit, functional, performance benchmark, accessibility and visual regression testing.
+The tests also use the [Dojo 2 test-extras library](https://github.com/dojo/test-extras) to verify the output of the widget's render function.
+The test-extras library is designed to facilitate testing the functionality of Dojo 2 widgets.
+For more information, refer to the [Testing Dojo 2 Widgets](../comingsoon.html) article.

 Our demo application includes some tests to verify that it is working as expected.
 The tests are found in `tests/unit/widgets/HelloWorld.ts`.
 Let's examine this part of the test code: